diskoverdata/diskover-community/README.md

 ## News/ Updates
 - diskover v2 is currently in beta and is targeting for a fall 2021 release, please visit this GitHub page or https://diskoverdata.com for updates and join [diskover Slack workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/enQtNzQ0NjE1Njk5MjIyLWI4NWQ0MjFhYzQyMTRhMzk4NTQ3YjBlYjJiMDk1YWUzMTZmZjI1MTdhYTA3NzAzNTU0MDc5NDA2ZDI4OWRiMjM).
-- diskover v2 community will be returning to GitHub and will be fully open-source.
+- diskover v2 community edition will be returning to GitHub and will be fully open-source.
 - v1 is now end of life and is no longer supported

 ## User Guide